Cyclic Vision-Language Manipulator: Towards Reliable and Fine-Grained Image Interpretation for Automated Report Generation: Method

 \subsubsection{Removal of Visual Abnormality}

-To detect the underlying visual features associated with the context generated by the report generator, we modify the reorganised prompt by removing the findings mentioned in the generated report and send it to the image generation model for counterfactual generation, as shown in Fig.~\ref{fig:development} (B).
-A successful cyclic counterfactual image is defined as one that successfully removes the targeted findings in the regenerated report.
+To detect the underlying visual features associated with the context generated by the report generator, we modify the reorganized prompt by removing the findings produced in the generated report and send it to the image generation model for counterfactual generation, as shown in Fig.~\ref{fig:development} (B).
+A successful cyclic counterfactual image is defined as one that successfully removes the target findings in the regenerated report.
 We then leverage these counterfactual images to detect the visual changes that lead to the reversal of the report findings.